 An email list is the easiest way to market your book(s) for free.
 Furthermore, you’re able to remind fans about upcoming releases and promos, getting them to come back to your site without much effort.

-This post shows you how you can create an email newsletter right from your WordPress dashboard.
+Check out this post on how you can create an email newsletter right from your WordPress dashboard to help you get started.
 And here are some tips to get more email subscribers.

 Step 4.
 Include testimonials or reviews